Scheduled MonumentsEnglandThe Packhorse Bridge 100m north west of the Church of St Mary

 What is The Packhorse Bridge 100m north west of the Church of St Mary?

-The Packhorse Bridge 100m north west of the Church of St Mary is a medieval bridge structure located in Somerset, England.
+The Packhorse Bridge 100m north west of the Church of St Mary is a medieval stone structure located in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019894.

 Who is responsible for protecting The Packhorse Bridge 100m north west of the Church of St Mary?